springernature/frontend-package-manager/README.md

 ```

 #### scope
 All packages must be published under an [organisation scope](https://docs.npmjs.com/misc/scope) on NPM.
-Packages within the Springer Nature ecosystem are published to the company scope and this **MUST NOT** be changed.
+By default packages within the Springer Nature ecosystem are published to the company scope.

+#### toolkitsDirectory

+Defines the parent folder under which toolkits live (see example structure above), and can **NOT** be changed.

 #### packagesDirectory

-Packages should be self-contained units of code that all live within a specific directory within your repository.
+Defines the parent folder under which packages live within a specific toolkit (see example structure above), and can **NOT** be changed.

 #### changelog
 All packages **MUST** have a changelog file in their root directory.